Claude Monet Art Project

 As many of the paintings featured the bridge over Monet's pond, we can make this the focal point of the painting.
 Start by using masking tape on the canvas (or paper) to mark out the shape of the bridge, from one side right across to the other.

 Now the bridge is marked out, prepare your paints.
-Use a large palette or plate and put out as many different colours of paint you have.
+Use a large palette or plate and put out as many different colours of paint as you have.
 You can mix other colours yourself, and make them lighter by adding white.
-If you can, use two different size brushes, a smaller one and a larger one (this will help add depth to your painting).
+If you can, use two different-size brushes, a smaller one and a larger one (this will help add depth to your painting).

 We are ready to start!
 Using your brushes, or your fingers if you don't have any brushes, start applying paint to the canvas by dabbing the brush, leaving short, bold marks.
 Using darker colours below the bridge and lighter above will help distinguish the reflections in the water from the trees above (you can try to mirror the top half with the bottom to show a reflection).

-Once you are happy with the painting, remove the masking tape revealing the bridge.
+Once you are happy with the painting, remove the masking tape to reveal the bridge.